OrebroUniversity/hiqp/README.md

 Robert Krug and Todor Stoyanov at the AASS Researche Institute at Örebro University, Sweden, have been important contributors to this project.
 Thank you.

 ## Upcoming features/changes
-- A Wiki will be created as a tutorial on how to use HiQP with ROS.
+- A Wiki/user guide will be created as a tutorial on how to use HiQP with ROS.
 - The list of available service calls will be revised and extended.
 - A capsule primitive will be added to the set of geometric primitives.
 - An internal representation of the dynamics model of the robot will be added to allow for effort control calculations.